browninaz/mainwp-report-templates/README.md

 The markup and styles for templates 1 and 2 respectively belong to Joshua Vandercar at Typewheel (https://typewheel.xyz/).
 This markup can be applied to the MainWP Reports body as is (not directly to the Pro Reports templates).
 Thank you Joshua for posting what you have created, and for helping me with the direction needed to create personalized MainWP report templates.

-Template 3 is the html written and styled from a MS Word doc, and is a Pink Lizard Web (https://www.pinklizardweb.com/) template in progress as of 11.21.2020.
+Template 3 is a partial and is the html written and styled from a MS Word doc, and is a Pink Lizard Web (https://www.pinklizardweb.com/) template in progress as of 11.21.2020.
 As of now, no templates are complete and ready to use for final output.

 The plw-essential-business template will be sent to clients that subscribed to the essential maintenance package once complete and rendering properly.
 The default template modified for this specific template is the pro-report-basic.